Michael Jackson's legacy survives odd trial revelations

 The most dramatic development in the trial so far has been a recording played for jurors in which Jackson speaks almost incoherently and slurs his words.

 Prosecutors say Murray made the recording after giving Jackson a drug treatment as a sleep aid.
-Medical examiners found the singer's death resulted from an overdose of the anesthetic propofol combined with sedatives.
+Medical examiners found the singer's death resulted from an overdose of the aesthetic propofol combined with sedatives.

 "I think that has introduced an element of pathos to Michael Jackson," Thompson said.
 "That slurred speech, he was saying, 'I was deprived of my childhood.
 I want my money to go to a children's hospital.'
 How do you argue with something like that?"